-LGI Homes Announces Its Newest - GuruFocus.com
+LGI Homes Announces its Newest - GuruFocus.com

-BOLIVIA, N.C., March 21, 2023 (GLOBE NEWSWIRE) -- LGI Homes, Inc. ( LGIH) today announced the grand opening of its newest community, New South Bridge, located in Bolivia, NC.
+ANNANDALE, Minn., March 28, 2023 (GLOBE NEWSWIRE) -- LGI Homes, Inc. (LGIH, Financial) today announced the opening of a new community in the Minneapolis, Minnesota market, Triplett Farms.

-Located just off US-17, New South Bridge is just a short drive to all that Wilmington has to offer.
-Minutes down the road is Southport, where historic streets are lined with shops, art galleries and dining opportunities.
-In addition to these fantastic area amenities, homeowners will enjoy a 9-hole golf course, a community pool, clubhouse and a nature trail within this unique community.
+Triplett Farms offers seven floor plans ranging from 1,473 square feet to 2,450 square feet, with two to five bedrooms.
+Every new home includes the coveted CompleteHome™ interior package, providing upgrades such as luxury vinyl plank flooring, a full suite of energy-efficient Whirlpool® appliances, dazzling granite countertops, and designer wood cabinets with crown molding detail, all at no additional cost.
+Paired with these spectacular upgrades, the new homes at Triplett Farms also showcase covered porches, large bedrooms, and open-concept layouts.

-New South Bridge by LGI Homes offers a spectacular line up of floor plans.
-These one and two-story homes range in size from 1,460 to 2,358 square feet, with up to four bedrooms and two-and-a-half bathrooms.
-This unique lineup of brand-new homes feature open layouts with modern kitchens, large family rooms, private owner retreats, flex rooms and attached garages.
-The homes at New South Bridge are move-in ready and built with designer upgrades included as part of LGI’s CompleteHome™ package.
-This package showcases a popular assortment of desirable upgrades including chef-ready kitchens with energy-efficient, stainless steel kitchen appliances, sparkling granite countertops, 36” upper cabinets with crown molding, luxury vinyl plank flooring, an undermount kitchen sink and so much more.
+Triplett Farms is ideally located in a family-oriented town with a strong sense of community.
+Homeowners will fall in love with Annandale, the perfect place to call home.
+From year-round community events such as the Fourth of July Festival to the Mainstreet Holiday for Christmas event, there is always something to do in this charming town.
+Homeowners will enjoy shopping in historical downtown Annandale and still have easy access to St. Cloud and Minneapolis for employment or additional entertainment opportunities.

 About LGI Homes, Inc.